 Early meetings were held at Ashfield House.
-The Claremont Center, Sale Waterside and St Mary’s Church Center.
+The Claremont Centre, Sale Waterside and St Mary’s Church Centre.

 The Society now meets at Sale Conservative Club, Dane Road, Sale, on the second Wednesday of each month.
 At these meetings we have guest speakers, and our programme reflects the society’s diverse range of interests in local and social history, not just of Ashton & Sale but the Greater Manchester region.

 Whilst not an action group, we make our voice heard when buildings or objects of historical significance within our area are threatened.

 Over the past twenty-five years the Society, as well as holding monthly meetings, has arranged visits to places of historical interest, taken part in local events and undertaken both local and social history research projects.
 The most recent project being the transcribing and recording of the memorial inscriptions (M I’s) in the oldest part of Brooklands Cemetery.
 These memorial inscriptions are now available in CD format from the Society.
 The Society also publishes a member’s newsletter and occasional papers of historical significance.

 The Society extend a warm welcome to all our guests at our monthly meetings

 Regards Alan & Janice Morrison

 Alan Morrison Founder & Chairman